-This page is used for communicating to council employees in cases of emergency
+This page is used for communicating to council employees in cases of emergency.

-In an emergency
+In emergency or crisis situations...

-You should assume that the Council is operating normally, unless told otherwise.
+- You should assume that the Council is operating normally, unless told otherwise.

 - You should attend work as normal if it is possible and safe to do so.

-- If you are unable to get to work, you must contact your line manager to confirm you cannot come to work
+- If you are unable to get to work, you must contact your line manager to confirm you cannot come to work.

-You may be able to take unpaid leave, work from home or use annual leave to deal with your absence.
+- If you cannot get into work, you may be able to take unpaid leave, work from home or use annual leave to deal with your absence.